Frigadae/Improving-Unity-code-I-wrote/basicDirectionalMovement.md

 With this, I am able to now move diagonally.
 My first script on Unity is now done.
 This implementation however is not perfect.
 Upon adding objects with collisions, if I press my gameObject against another gameObject with collisions enabled, it bounces around.
 A more detailed description would be oscillating or shaking around when I press against it.

 The gameObject I am controlling briefly sinks into the other object, then bounces back out before pressing back in.
 This is not an ideal behaviour.
 While some minor changes to the code such as replacing ``Update()`` with ``FixedUpdate()`` helped reduce the shaking, it only minimises it if I were to translate at a very high speed.
+The shaking is only made non-existent if I set the speed to an extremely low value, such as ``0.1f``.
+A behaviour I noted if I set the speed to a very high value, such as 100 or greater.
+The object would pass through another object completely.

-Thus, my next iteration involves using RigidBody2D.
+Thus, my next iteration involves using RigidBody2D, which implements some physics into the game objects.